igrishaev/farseer/README.md

 - `:rpc/fn-id` (default is `:id/int`) determines an algorithm for generating IDs.
 The `:id/int` value means an ID will be a random integer; `:id/uuid` stands for a random UUID.
-You can also pass a custom function of no arguments that must return either integer or string.
+You can also pass a custom function of no arguments that must return either an integer or a string.

-- `:rpc/ensure?` (default is `false`)
+- `:rpc/ensure?` (default is `false`) when false, return the body of the response as is.
+When true, either return the `:result` field of the body or throw an exception if the `:error` field presents (see below).

-- `:http/method` (default is `:post`)
+- `:http/method` (default is `:post`) an HTTP method for request.

-- `:http/headers` (default is `{:user-agent "farseer.client"}`)
+- `:http/headers` (default is `{:user-agent "farseer.client"}`) a map of HTTP headers.

-- `:http/as` (`:json`)
+- `:http/as` (default is `:json`) how to treat the response body.

-- `:http/content-type` (`:json`)
+- `:http/content-type` (`:json`) how to encode the request body.

-As you have already guessed, the HTTP package takes into account all the keys prefixed with the `:http/` namespace.
+The HTTP package takes into account all the keys prefixed with the `:http/` namespace.
 These are the standard Clj-http keys, .e.g `:http/socket-timeout`, `:http/throw-exceptions?` and others, so you configure the HTTP part as you want.
 When making a request, the client scans the config for the `:http/`-prefixed keys, selects them, removes the namespace and passes to the `clj-http/request` function as a map.

 The `:conn-mgr/` keys specify options for the connection manager:

-- `:conn-mgr/timeout`,
+- `:conn-mgr/timeout`
-- `:conn-mgr/threads`,
+- `:conn-mgr/threads`
-- `:conn-mgr/default-per-route`,
+- `:conn-mgr/default-per-route`
-- `:conn-mgr/insecure?`,
+- `:conn-mgr/insecure?`

 and others.
-The have the default values copied from Clj-http.
+They have default values copied from Clj-http.
 The connection manager is not created by default.
 You need to setup it manually (see below).

-#### Handling Response
+#### Handling Responses

-By default, the calling the server just returns the body of the HTTP response.
-Thus, it's up to you how to handle the `:result` and `:error` fields.
-But sometimes, the good old exception-based approach is better: you either get a result or an error pops up.
+By default, calling the server just returns the body of the HTTP response.
+It's up to you how to handle the `:result` and `:error` fields.
+Sometimes, the good old exception-based approach is convenient: you either get a result or an error pops up.

 The `:rpc/ensure?` option is exactly for that.
-When it's false (which is default behaviour), you just a parsed body of the HTTP response.
-When it's true, there is a following condition:
+When it's false, you get a parsed body of the HTTP response.
+When it's true, the following logic takes control:

 - for a positive response (no `:error` field) you'll get the content of the `:result` field.
 For example: